verbb/hyper/README.md

-# Hyper Plugin for Craft CMS
+# Hyper plugin for Craft CMS
 <img width="500" src="https://verbb.imgix.net/plugins/hyper/hyper-social-card.png?v=2">

-Hyper is a Craft CMS field for creating links, with a focus on user experience and flexibility.
+Hyper is a Craft CMS plugin for creating links, with a focus on user experience and flexibility.

 ## Features
 - Create single or multiple links in just one field.